litelawliet/Omega-Engine/README.md

 - Dependencies
 	Vulkan upgraded to 1.2.135.0, previous was 1.1.130.0.
 	GLFW updated to 3.3.2, previous was 3.3.1.
-- Pipeline production
-	Added network compilation through local devices.
-Reduce up to 50% compilation time.

-For testing Raytracing pipeline, please use the RT_Pipeline branch.
 Also, be aware of the needed models and textures inside the ain.cpp which may cause a crash if not in the Resources folders.
 You can use your owns. glm is not added in dependencies but is needed for raytracing.
-Please add it ;anually for now since it will be removed lately.
+Please add it manually for now since it will be removed lately.